hc-psy/computer-architecture/README.md

 # Computer Architecture

-Assignments and implementations of MIPS-based CPU architechture are presented.
+Assignments and implementations of MIPS-based CPU architecture are presented.
 (EE 4039 lectured by SAO JIE CHEN)

 ## Others